RetroAchievements/docs/docs/guidelines/content/player-compatibility-testing.md

 - A date by which the test must be completed.
 This may be adjusted as necessary by the set maintainer at their discretion

 ### Step 3 - The Player's Agreement
 If a player agrees to the terms set forth by the set maintainer, they must respond and acknowledge such.
-Once a player agrees to the compatibility test, it is considered their priority on RetroAchievements.
-Testers may play other sets during testing, however the majority of their time spent on RetroAchievements must be with the test set.
+Once a player agrees to the compatibility test, they must actively show progress in the set.

 ### Step 4 - The Set Maintainer Links the Test Hash
 The set maintainer will link the hash and label it **COMPATIBILITY TEST - NOT FOR PLAYER USE** and inform the tester.